 Now all his gear’s gone kaput, but Firefly’s not ready to throw in the towel.
 I think you all know what’s ne...

 Whoops, my bad.
-In a stunning display of realism (which surely has nothing to do with how there’s only a minute of runtime left), the guy who’s depended on fancy toys all his life is no match for the guy who’s spent years studying martial arts.
-I guess it’s kind of badass to see Batman shut an opponent down this effectively, but mostly it’s just sad to watch, especially given Marsden’s “whiny jock who’s just gotten rejected by the prom queen” voice.
+In a stunning display of realism (which surely has nothing to do with how there’s only a minute of runtime left), the guy who’s depended on fancy toys all his life has no kung-fu skills whatsoever.
+I guess it’s kind of badass to see Batman getting Flawless Victory for once, but mostly it’s just sad to watch, especially given Marsden’s “whiny jock who’s just gotten rejected by the prom queen” voice.

 Come morning, GothCorp – and the police – get a nice little present.